Table of Contents

 Podcasts are SEO Friendly

 The potential for high SEO value is one of the added benefits of producing a podcast.
-Your law firm can advance its marketing goals with a podcast that is rich in relevant keywords and phrases, backlinks, social mentions and shareable content.
+Your law firm can advance its marketing goals with a podcast for your law firm that is rich in relevant keywords and phrases, backlinks, social mentions and shareable content.

 Podcasts are an intriguing and potent medium for reaching your target audience.
 However, there are some challenges associated with developing a podcast, and these include: